EpicStuff/AO3_custom_sort_and_filter/readme.md

 Based off of [AO3Scraper](https://github.com/radiolarian/AO3Scraper)

 Features:
-- Given a fandom or collection URL and amount of works you want, returns a list of the fic IDs and its html
+- Given a fandom, collection, or bookmarks URL, returns a list of the fic IDs and its html
 - Sorts list of works by whatever, optionally filter out works in another list (say your bookmarked works)
 - Exports works to html files